Settling in a new puppy

 Bringing home a new puppy is an exciting thing for you but may be very overwhelming for your pup!
 This could be the first time they have been separated from their family and they will be understandably quite nervous.
 This puppy food guide will help provide the basic information for you to settle them in.
 For a start, you should always try to keep your puppy on the same diet it has been on previously.
 Most breeders will give you some puppy food to take home with you, or remember to ask what they’ve been fed.

 Initially your new pup may not show a strong interest in food.
 As well as a lack of appetite, they may experience loose stools while they adjust to their new surroundings.
 This is quite normal when first rehoming a puppy though please speak to your vet if you have any concerns.

 When you and your puppy are ready to transition to a different puppy food, make sure you do this slowly.
 See our page on Changing Dog Food and follow the same principles for your puppy.

 What & how to feed a puppy

-Most puppies will be fed three small meals a day until they around 6 months of age and then it’s common to drop down to two meals a day until at least 12 months.
+Most puppies will be fed three small meals a day until they around 6 months of age.
+Then it’s common to drop down to two meals a day until at least 12 months.

 From the time your pup is starting to get adult teeth (usually around 4 months) you can begin to introduce some raw meaty bones.
 Doing this may save your favourite shoes or bite marks in your furniture!
 Always supervise a puppy with a bone to be sure they don’t choke.
-Opt for bones that are much bigger than their mouth and ones with lots of meat on them.
+And opt for bones that are much bigger than their mouth and those with lots of meat on them.